 As the usage of Jenkins expands, we started seeing users who run multiple 100s of agents on one controller, and thus it became a lot more important for us to scale well to even larger number of agents.

 While I was looking at the thread dump of a large system, I started noticing that there are a large number of threads lying around pumping InputStream and writing to another OutputStream.
 On Linux, each thread occupies 2MB just for its stack size, so if we can eliminate some of them, it'd be a good saving.

 So this morning, I tackled one source of such waste.

-Jenkins has the ability to launch slave on a remote server via SSH for the longest time, and to simplify this, we've been using a pure-Java implementation of SSH client.
+Jenkins has the ability to launch agent on a remote server via SSH for the longest time, and to simplify this, we've been using a pure-Java implementation of SSH client.

-If you run a lot of slaves, be sure to pick up version 0.27 of the SSH slaves plugin to take advantages of this!
+If you run a lot of agents, be sure to pick up version 0.27 of the SSH agents plugin to take advantages of this!

 About the Author